Our Partners

 CAPs are a best practice model for health organizations around the world to improve hospital services through community engagement - particularly for those who are most vulnerable.

-Our three CAPs focus on:
+Our four CAPs focus on:

 - Women and children